2022 in ONE Championship: Background

-The event was headlined by a ONE Kickboxing Lightweight Championship bout between the reigning champion Regian Eersel and title challenger Arian Sadikovic.
+The event was headlined by a ONE Kickboxing Lightweight Championship bout between the reigning champion Regian Eersel and title challenger Arian Sadiković.

 The Co-main Event Jackie Buntan and Smilla Sundell challenged for the inaugural ONE Women's Strawweight Muay Thai Championship.

 A strawweight MMA clash between #1-ranked Bokang Masunyane and #2-ranked Jarred Brooks has been added to the event.

 Former WBC and WMC Muay Thai World Champion Liam Harrison faced "Elbow Zombie" Muangthai PK.Saenchai in a bantamweight Muay Thai showdown. and Opening the lead card was a strawweight mixed martial arts bout between Namiki Kawahara and Danial Williams.

 Marcus Almeida returns to action against Oumar Kane.

 A Strawweight bout between former ONE Strawweight Champion Yosuke Saruta and Gustavo Balart was expected to take place at ONE: Bad Blood in February, but Saruta withdraw from the bout due to tested positive for COVID-19.
 The pairing was rebooked for this event.

 A kickboxing light heavyweight bout between former SUPERKOMBAT Super Cruiserweight Champion Andrei Stoica and Giannis Stoforidis was scheduled for the event.

 A Women's Atomweight Muay Thai bout between Former Glory Women's Super Bantamweight Championship Anissa Meksen and Estonian phenom Marie Ruumet was scheduled for the event.

 A Women's Strawweight bout between former Women's Strawweight title Challenger Ayaka Miura and Dayane Cardoso was scheduled for the event.

 Mikey Musumeci is to compete against Japanese MMA veteran Masakazu Imanari this bout was a Submission Grappling match.